First Generation College Students

 Clinicians on staff offer individual, couples, and group counseling to support you in addressing the challenges of college.

 If you are feeling overwhelmed, or are experiencing difficulty balancing your academic, social, financial, and family responsibilities, please do not hesitate to contact CAPS; clinicians are trained to assist you in addressing your concerns.
-For more information regarding seeking CAPS services or to schedule an initial consultation contact 713-743-5454.
+For more information regarding seeking CAPS services or to schedule a First Visit (Triage) contact 713-743-5454.
 If you feel more comfortable expressing your concerns in another language, the following languages are spoken at CAPS: Danish, Spanish, Mandarin Chinese, Portuguese and Vietnamese.

 Current Programming for Fall 2013: